12th Commerce Economics Chapter 1 (Introduction to Micro Economics and Macro Economics) Maharashtra Board – Free Solution

 Following is the historical review of Macro Economics :

-total employment, national income, national output, total investment, total consumption, total savings, general price level interest rates, inflation, trade cycles, business fluctuations, etc. Thus, macroeconomics is the
+a) Macroeconomics is the branch of economics that analyses the entire economy.
+It deals with the total employment, national income, national output, total investment, total consumption, total savings, general price level interest rates, inflation, trade cycles, business fluctuations, etc. Thus, macroeconomics is the study of aggregates.

-a) Macro Economics did exist in the past before the evolution of Micro Economics.
+a) Macroeconomics did exist in the past before the evolution of microeconomics.

 b) In the 16th and 17th century, followers of Mercantilists (a group of English merchants) advocated policies to the government which were based on macro approach.